 Paper money comes in many denominations, which allows you to carry large amounts of legal tender without having to move large, bulky forms of money.
 It takes up little space and is widely recognized as a note of value that can be traded for any goods or services.
 Five $1 bills take up as much space as five $20 bills, so it is an easily fungible and convertible form of money, unlike gold or any other asset.

 Not only is paper money small and transportable, but it also is much cheaper to produce than the value it may represent.
-According the U.S. Bureau of Engraving and Printing, as of 2007, it costs approximately 6.2 cents to produce every bill, no matter what denomination is printed on it.
-Notes can last up to 42 months before they need to be replaced.
+According the U.S. Bureau of Engraving and Printing, as of 2018, it costs as little as 5.6 cents to produce a $1 bill and up to 13.2 cents to produce a $100 bill.
+Notes generally last between 4.5 and 15 years before they need to be replaced.

 Unlike any other store of wealth, paper money can be printed at will by the Bureau of Engraving and Printing.
 If there is a need, such as in times of a national emergency or monetary deflation, the bureau can print and release as many bills as needed to resupply the population with paper money.